 Personal accountability shall be traceable as far as possible.
 Handover procedures with dual control, enforcement of parallel access by two authorised employees and the split of sensitive knowledge like personalisation keys can be implemented to prevent such an attack.
-The measures depend on the assets that must be protected at the site.
+The

-T.Attack-Transport: An attacker might try to get data, specifications or products during the internal shipment.
-The target is to compromise confidential information or violate the integrity of the products during the stated internal shipment process to allow a modification, cloning or the retrieval of confidential information at later life cycle states.
+T.Attack-Transport: An attacker might try to get data, specifications or products during the internal shipment and/or the external delivery.
+The target is to compromise confidential information or violate the integrity of the products during the stated internal shipment and/or the external delivery process to allow a modification, cloning or the retrieval of confidential information at later life cycle states.
 Confidential information comprises design information, test documentation and test data as far as classified as sensitive.